 Leave space for visitors

 Imagine the late-coming unbeliever who is forced to sit near the front.
-It’s may they feel so uncomfortable that they don’t return.
+It may be they feel so uncomfortable that they don’t return.
 Is that what you want?
 Of course not.
 So sit near the front.